lakpa-tamang9/margin_ood/README.md

 1. Fine-tuning:

+   We provide pretrained models for finetuning at ure using a CIFAR10 dataset, use the following command. `snapshots/baseline` directory.
+Note that, at this stage we only uploaded a subset of all pretrained models, for WRN and Allconv only.
+Because pretrained models for resnet and Densenet are quite large, they will be shared publicly through cloud drive later.

    For example, to fine-tune the "MaCS" model on Wideresnet architecture using a CIFAR10 dataset, use the following command. `train.py` supports three methods **OE**, **Energy**, and **MaCS**.

    ```